vineeshkalarickal/studygit/README.md

 ssh-keygen -t rsa -b 4096 -C "vineesh.kalarickal@gmail.com" :: generate ssh key to push to repository

 git push :: push to git hub web repository

+`*Upstream for future - set default origin path so that we can just use *`
+git push -u